Bridging Communities, Inc.

 In 2000 and 2001 BCI staff coordinated a neighborhood planning process to brand and redevelop the Springwells Village area.
 Funded by Detroit LISC, the Kellogg Foundation, and the SmithGroup JJR.
 The collaborative identified revitalization priorities in the following areas: Housing, Commercial, Transportation and Parking, City Services, Community Services, and Organizational Structure.

 Residents of the area, including BCI’s Vaughnia Vega, and the following organizations were and continue to be collaborators on the plan: All Saints Housing, All Saints Neighborhood Center (now Urban Neighborhoods Initiative), SW Counseling and Development Services, Southwest Detroit Business Association, Southwest Detroit Improvement Association, Southwest Detroit Environmental Vision, Southwest Housing Corporation, Southwest Neighborhood City Hall, Trinity Saint Mark’s United Church of Christ, and the University of Michigan Taubman School of Planning/ Architecture.
-Implementation of the plan continues transforming the area desirable urban neighborhoods.
+Implementation of the plan continues transforming the area into a desirable urban neighborhood.

 Springwells Village Development Collaborative